“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 Taleb’s work – especially Fooled by Randomness, The Black Swan, and Skin in the Game – revolves around a core question:

-If the answer is “no”, he argues, then the precautionary principle must take priority whenever the risk is asymmetric.
-With insulin dosing, the risk is inherently asymmetric: most of the time CGM helps; occasionally, if things align in the wrong way, the consequences can be very serious.
+With insulin dosing, the risk is inherently asymmetric: almost all of the time, CGM helps; occasionally, if things align in the wrong way, the consequences can be very serious.

 To make this more concrete, imagine being offered a game of Russian roulette with a revolver that has one bullet in a thousand chambers, and a prize of £1,000,000 if you survive.
 You might be tempted to play once.
 But would you play every day?
 Would you keep playing for the rest of your life?

-Small, repeated gains on one side, and a single irreversible loss on the other.
+That is the nature of asymmetric tail risk: small, repeated gains on one side, and a single irreversible loss on the other.

 A familiar pattern from 2008